sjosk/CASA0018-Gesture-Controlled-Traffic-Baton/README.md

 - Pulli, K., Baksheev, A., Kornyakov, K., & Eruhimov, V. (2012).
 Real-time computer vision with OpenCV. *Communications of the ACM*, 55(6), 61-69. [https://doi.org/10.1145/2184319.2184337](https://doi.org/10.1145/2184319.2184337)

+ ----

+## Declaration of Authorship

+I, SJ.
+Esther Wu, confirm that the work presented in this assessment is my own.
+Where information has been derived from other sources, I confirm that this has been indicated in the work.

+SJW

+25 April 2024

+Word count: 1498